Review was updated 26th February, 2021

-The hotly anticipated 2018/19 season of the A-League kicks off on October 19, and fans of almost every team have reason to be optimistic.
-This season’s coverage promises to be more comprehensive than ever, with Telstra securing the A League live mobile rights in the off-season and launching their My Football Live App, which will offer an alternative to the coverage from free-to-air broadcaster Channel 10 and subscription network Fox Sports.
+The hotly anticipated 2020/21 season of the A-League kicked off on December 28, and fans of almost every team have reason to be optimistic.
+This season’s coverage promises to be more comprehensive than ever, with Telstra again securing the A League live mobile rights and delivering coverage via their My Football Live App, which offers an alternative to the coverage from free-to-air broadcaster ABC and subscription network Fox Sports.

 Telstra A-League Live Streaming vs Free to Air TV

-The addition of Telstra’s My Football Live App to the list of broadcasting options this season will give A-League enthusiasts a more flexible way to tune into all the biggest games.
-From the first day of the season, each and every A-League TV fixture will be available to stream live to iOS and Android devices.
-Customers of Telstra will be able to watch these games free of charge and data-free, offering fans a more mobile way to watch their team without having to pay.
+The addition of Telstra’s My Football Live App to the list of broadcasting options gives A-League fans a more flexible way to tune into all the biggest games.
+From the first day of the season, each and every A-League TV fixture is available to stream live to iOS and Android devices.
+Telstra Customers are able to watch these games free of charge and data-free, offering fans a more mobile way to watch their team without having to pay.

-The benefit of this is that, unlike A League free to air broadcaster Network Ten, which has rights to just a solitary game each weekend, every minute of the action will be available to watch.
-On top of that, it will all be available ad-free.
-For those who would still prefer to have access to every game on their big screen TV, Foxtel from Telstra offers a number of deals which can be bundled with other Telstra products, and will provide you with access to every game of the season live and in HD through Fox Sports.
+The benefit of this is that unlike A-League free to air broadcaster ABC, which has rights to just a solitary game each weekend, every minute of the action will be available to watch.
+For those who would still prefer to have access to every game on their big screen TV, Foxtel from Telstra offers a number of deals which can be bundled with other Telstra products and will provide you with access to every game of the season live and in HD through Fox Sports.